Coleman Phillipson: History

 Foreign Office, and the Admiralty.
 He was responsible for drawing up of various reports for the commission, on responsibility for the war and offences committed by the enemy.
-His compilation and analysis of such offences was became a Bluebook.
+His compilation and analysis of such offences became a Bluebook.

 He assisted the British Crown Law department in formulating the Peace Treaty of 1919.

 Sir Frederick Smith, (later Lord Chancellor) in a standard work, gave his opinion that "Professor Phillipson is one of the greatest living authorities on international law".

 In Australia

 In December 1919 the Registrar of the University of Adelaide (C. R. Hodge) announced that Phillipson had been appointed Professor of Law, a post made vacant by the resignation, due to ill health, of Dr Jethro Brown.
 He was appointed Dean of the Faculty of Law in 1921.

 He gave many public lectures while in Adelaide, including: